canonical/ubuntu-cloud-docs/docs/azure/azure-how-to/instances/provision-an-ubuntu-virtual-machine-running-sql-server-in-azure.rst

 .. meta::
    :description: Learn how to provision Ubuntu VMs running SQL Server on Azure.
-Includes steps for launching a pre-installled SQL Server VM, configuring password, and enabling remote connections.
+Includes steps for launching a pre-installed SQL Server VM, configuring password, and enabling remote connections.

 .. _provision-an-ubuntu-virtual-machine-running-sql-server-in-azure: